natrixofficial/npvdkgrs/README.md

 ### Math

 The math of the algorithm can be found at `./math/NPVDKGRS.pdf`.
 The algorithm was peer-reviewed and a preliminary security analysis token place.
-Later we will descuss more and update a documentations.
+Later we will discuss more and update a documentation.

 **I found a security issue or I just want to talk about it, what can I do?**
 If you found some bug or security issue or just would like to discuss about the algorithm, please contact us at info@natrix.io.